Las Cruces Air Force Station: History

 Las Cruces Air Force Station was established as part of the planned deployment by Air Defense Command of forty-four Mobile radar stations across the United States to support the permanent Radar network established during the Cold War for air defense of the United States.
 This deployment had been projected to be operational by mid-1952.
 Funding, constant site changes, construction, and equipment delivery delayed deployment.

 The 685th Aircraft Control and Warning Squadron was assigned to Las Cruces AFS by the 34th Air Division on 1 December 1954.
 The site consisted of 25 buildings, five barracks, 27 family housing units and several maintenance buildings.
-It was manned by eighteen officers and 208 airmen and NCOs.
+It was staffed by eighteen officers and 208 aviators and NCOs.
 Facilities included a station theater, where films were shown four nights a week; an NCO club (soft drinks and beer only, no spirits were sold); a Library; a volleyball and badminton court; a swimming pool and a ping pong table and a baseball diamond.
 A small BX was available with limited goods and a small dispensary.

 By 1955, the Squadron began operating an AN/MPS-7 radar at this site, and initially the station functioned as a Ground-Control Intercept (GCI) and warning station.
 As a GCI station, the squadron's role was to guide interceptor aircraft toward unidentified intruders picked up on the unit's radar scopes.
 Over the next two years equipment additions and deletions included AN/MPS-8, AN/TPS-1D, and AN/MPS-14 radars.
 In 1958 the AN/MPS-8 and the AN/TPS-1D were retired.

 In addition to the main facility, Las Cruces operated several AN/FPS-14 Gap Filler sites: